MatteoOrganek/MatteoOrganek.github.io/content/week2.md

 | *Unauthorized Access via SSH Brute Force*  | Attackers attempt repeated login attempts to gain access through SSH.         | System accounts, stored data, server integrity.            | Attacker gains control, data breach, service disruption.                             | Implement key-based authentication, disable password login, change default SSH port, use Fail2Ban, disable root login. |
 | *Privilege Escalation*                     | A user or malicious actor exploits misconfigurations to gain elevated access. | Root privileges, configuration files, full system control. | Total system compromise, deletion or modification of files, persistence of attacker. | Enforce least-privilege access, audit sudoers regularly, apply security patches, enable logging and alerts.            |
 | *Denial of Service (DoS)*                  | Excessive traffic or resource-heavy requests overload system resources.       | CPU, RAM, network bandwidth.                               | Service outage, performance degradation, loss of availability.                       | Enable rate-limiting, configure firewall rules, resource monitoring, load testing, set ulimit constraints.             |

+---
+&nbsp;

+### > Closing thoughts

+In week 2, I focused on creating a secure and manageable testing environment for the two Linux virtual machines.
+The main goal was to harden the systems, ensuring secure remote access and reducing potential vulnerabilities before running any performance tests.
+I applied SSH hardening by disabling root login, enforcing key-based authentication, and changing the default port.
+Firewalls were configured to allow only required services, and automatic updates were enabled to keep both Ubuntu and Fedora up to date.
+Additionally, I enabled AppArmor on Ubuntu and SELinux on Fedora to enforce mandatory access control.
+These steps were new for me as I never secured my server in this way.
+Finally, I decided to use the mentioned points to create a solid foundation, minimizing risk from unauthorized access or misconfigurations.